-In order to help educators and parents reinforce the concepts taught in the Peace of Mind Curriculum, we offer here some additional information on three key concepts: Heartfulness, the Hand Model of the Brain, and the Negativity Bias.
+In order to help educators and parents reinforce the concepts taught in the Peace of Mind Curriculum, we offer here some additional information on key concepts including Teaching Brain Science to Kids, Heartfulness, the Hand Model of the Brain, and the Negativity Bias.
 Let us know what else you have questions about, and we’ll do our best to respond!

 Children learn about and practice Heartfulness in all of the Peace of Mind Core Curricula, and this practice is taught and modeled in our Peace of Mind storybook, Henry is Kind.

 What is Heartfulness?
 Heartfulness, a kind of loving-kindness or compassion meditation, is a simple but powerful mindfulness practice that allows us to develop our capacity for empathy and to connect with others.
 You might practice sending kind wishes to those you care about, to yourself, or even to someone you may be in conflict with.
 Sometimes doing heartfulness for someone that you are angry or frustrated with can help you to try to see things from their point of view, to remind yourself that they are a person too with thoughts and feelings and experiences that might be different from your own.

 Here is a Heartfulness Practice you can do with your kids, very similar to what they learn in the PoM Curriculum.

 Like to know more?

 In their groundbreaking book Altered Traits, the highly regarded duo of Richard Davidson and Daniel Goleman identify research studies that meet the highest scientific standards and confirm that: “compassion meditation enhances empathic concern, activates [brain] circuits for good feelings and love, as well as circuits that register the suffering of others, and prepares a person to act when suffering is encountered.”